elilouise/elilouise/README.md

-<b>Update</b>: I am currently working at Amazon for summer 2022 within the Ops and Analytics team.
+<b>Update</b>: I am currently working at Amazon for all of summer 2022 within the Ops and Analytics team.

 - 👋 Hi, I’m Eli.